uccser/cs-field-guide/text/chapters/en-network-communication-protocols.md

 The URL for the home site of this book is http://csfieldguide.org.
 Ask a few friends what the "http" stands for - they have probably seen it thousands of times...do they know what it is?
 This section covers high level protocols such as HTTP and IRC, what they can do and how you can use them (hint: you’re already using HTTP right now).

-{teacher}
+### HyperText Transfer Protocol (HTTP)

+{panel type="teacher-note" summary="Looking at HTTP in the classroom"}
 For the activity in this section it's ideal if your school computers have a modern browser with the developer extensions enabled.
-[Chrome](https://www.google.com/chrome/browser/) is free to download.
+[Chrome](https://www.google.com/chrome/browser/) is free to download, and is the browser we recommend.
 Follow the instructions [here](http://debugbrowser.com/) for more information on how to do this.
 The developer browser can’t really do any harm, and you can encourage further tinkering.
 However, knowledge of HTML, JavaScript or any other web design won’t be helpful in a report on protocols.
 If your school’s IT department can't allow you access to these features, simply encourage the students to try this at home.
 It’s a perfectly safe activity.
 Note: Details of page loads only show up if the inspector is open, you may need to refresh the current page to see this.

-{teacher end}
+{panel end}

-### HyperText Transfer Protocol (HTTP)

 The HyperText Transfer Protocol (HTTP) is the most common protocol in use on the internet.
 The protocol’s job is to transfer [HyperText](glossary#hypertext) (such as HTML) from a server to your computer.
 It’s doing that right now.
 You just loaded the Field Guide from the servers where it is hosted.
 Hit refresh and you’ll see it in action.